entativa/entativa-platforms/ULTIMATE_SESSION_SUMMARY.md

 - ✅ **8 deployable microservices**
 - ✅ **Comprehensive documentation**

-**Both Socialink and Vignette are now ENTERPRISE-GRADE social media platforms with features that BEAT TikTok, Instagram, Facebook, and Snapchat!** 🏆
+**Both Entativa and Vignette are now ENTERPRISE-GRADE social media platforms with features that BEAT TikTok, Instagram, Facebook, and Snapchat!** 🏆

 **Status**: 🚀 **READY TO DOMINATE THE MARKET** 💪😎